November 27 – December 30, 2015

 The performance is included in regular Epcot park admission at no additional cost.
 All Epcot guests are welcome to view this moving presentation.
 Introduction of the Candlelight Processional Dining Packages, however, has meant far less viewing space for the general public in recent years.
 That means that guests will need to line up early to get a seat to this popular show, sometimes up to several hours for later shows.
 Seating is available on a first come, first served basis – after those who have purchased a Dining Package (see below) have been seated.

 Standing in line does not guarantee seating.
 All seating opens up 15 minutes prior to the show starting.
-Generally, if you are not going to purchase a Candlelight Processional Dining Package, the 5:00 p.m. show on a non EMH weekday is the least crowded.
+Generally, if you are not going to purchase a Candlelight Processional Dining Package, the 5:00 p.m. show on a non-Extra Magic Hour weekday is the least crowded.
 Thanksgiving weekend and Christmas week shows are most popular.
-Shows featuring well-know stars are also going to be very crowded.
+Shows featuring well-know celebrities are also going to be very crowded.
 If lines are long, consider asking a cast member about the likelihood of getting in.

 One thing to note if you don’t want to wait in a long line: Although this may not be the best option, as the view is obstructed, the music can easily be heard from outside the theater.
 Some latecomers just hang out in the area of the America Pavilion and listen to the beautiful music and narration.